Michelle Wilkins, a 26-year-old woman who was seven months' pregnant, arrived at the seller's home just before noon Wednesday in Longmont, Colorado.

 The fetus died, but the mother survived and has a "very optimistic" prognosis, authorities said Thursday.

-Authorities' version of events was unlike anything the local district attorney has seen in his 32 years practicing law.
+Authorities' version of events was unlike anything the local district attorney has seen in his 32 years of practicing law.

 "She cut me," she told the operator.